How WA residents can help victims of the deadly earthquake in Afghanistan

 International Rescue Committee

-What they do: The agency has deployed mobile health teams to the Spera district of Khost province.
+What they do: The agency has deployed mobile health teams to the Spera District of Khost Province.

 What you can do: The IRC is accepting monetary donations to help provide food, medical teams, health clinics and temporary shelters.
 To donate, visit https://help.rescue.org/donate/afghanistan-earthquake.